Existence of Antiparticles as an Indication of Finiteness of Nature: Discussion

-In QFT the fact that a particle and its antiparticle have the same masses and spins follows from the CPT theorem, which is a consequence of locality.
-One can again pose a question of what happens if locality is only an approximation: in that case the equality of masses and spins is exact or approximate?
-Consider a simple model when electromagnetic and weak interactions are absent, then the fact that the proton and the neutron have the same masses and spins is irrelevant of locality or nonlocality; it is only a consequence of the fact that the proton and the neutron belong to the same isotopic multiplet.
+Consider a simple well-known model of particle theory when electromagnetic and weak interactions are absent.
+Then the fact that the proton and the neutron have the same masses and spins is irrelevant of locality or nonlocality; it is only a consequence of the fact that the proton and the neutron belong to the same isotopic multiplet.
 In other words, they are simply different states of the same object - the nucleon.
 We see that in GFQT the situation is analogous.
 The fact that a particle and its antiparticle have the same masses and spins is irrelevant of locality or nonlocality and is simply a consequence of the fact that they are different states of the same object since they belong to the same IR.

-Note also, that as shown in Ref. \cite{JPA}, even in {\it standard} theory with the invariance group SO(1,4) the only possible interpretation of IRs is that they describe a particle and its antiparticle simultaneously.
+Note also, that in standard theory, IRs of the dS algebra contain states with both, positive and negative energies and, as shown in Ref. \cite{JPA}, the only possible interpretation of such IRs is that they describe a particle and its antiparticle simultaneously.

 In summary, while in standard theory the existence of antiparticles depends on additional assumptions, in GFQT it is inevitable.
 Therefore, {\it the very existence of antiparticles is a strong indication that nature is described by a finite field rather than by complex numbers.}